kyma-project/registry-proxy/docs/user/tutorials/01-10-registry-proxy-connection.md

 1. In Cloud Connector, go to **Configuration** and select the **On-Premises** tab.
 2. Select **+** in the **Backend Trust Store** section, and add the Docker Registry and OAuth server certificates (where applicable) to the allowlist.

+> [!IMPORTANT]
-> Note: if you are using the local Docker Registry, as explained [here](../../contributor/running-local-docker-registry.md), use the generated self-signed certificate file (`domain.crt`) to the allowlist.
+> If you are using the local Docker Registry, as explained in [Set up Local Docker Registry for Testing](../../contributor/running-local-docker-registry.md), add the generated self-signed certificate file (`domain.crt`) to the allowlist.

 ### Configure the Cloud Connector On-Premise Connection